The elephants in the room

 I worked on Wall Street for close to two decades in trading and risk management of derivatives.
 I noticed that while portfolio models got worse and worse in tracking reality, their use kept increasing as if nothing was happening. … Greed pushes bankers to take the maximum amount of “hidden risks”—those risks that do not show on a regular basis because the models miss it, but end up causing blowups.Nicholas Nassim Taleb, Fortune, April 3, 2008

-I came up with my own formulation to summarise what Wall Street (and the Federal Reserve, and the new regulator the Office of Financial Research) ignore:
+I came up with my own formulation to summarise what Wall Street (and the Federal Reserve, and the new regulator the Office of Financial Research) choose to ignore:

 It also neatly explains why they ignore it.
 Here’s a more colourful version:

 A man with his feet in the snow and his head in the fire is, on average, a comfortable temperature.

 So, banks are gambling with leverage; using debt for collateral; their trades are vulnerable to counterparty risk; if one goes down, it can trigger a chain reaction; and no-one is on top of the systemic risk.

 Maybe it wouldn’t be so bad if the risks we’ve looked at just applied to a few investment banks trading a small corner of the market.
 But, remember that massive wave of magic money that the banks multiplied?
 This is where it all went.

 The latest (end 2020) total notional value of all derivatives was $582 trillion as tracked by the Bank for International Settlements (BIS).
 Some estimates put the real figure higher than $1 quadrillion.
 Given that banks want to downplay the size of their trades, we should probably assume that the true size is on the larger end.